abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 Now, there are some terms that one should be aware of when discussing probability.

-1. Exhaustive Events - The set of events that forms the sample space i.e. no event can take place outside this set.
+1. **Exhaustive Events** - The set of events that forms the sample space i.e. no event can take place outside this set.

-2. Mutually Exclusive Events - Events that do not take place together.
+2. **Mutually Exclusive Events** - Events that can not take place together.

 Sum of probabilites of events that are mutually exclusive and exhaustive is 1